GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 > [!Note|style:callout|label:Notes|iconVisibility:visible]
 > * Do not power down the system during an update.
 If an update fails or is cancelled before completion the system will automatically revert to the previous firmware.
+> * If OTA updates fail while connected to a network: disconnect Gaggiuino from the network and connect your device directly to Gaggiuino AP (step 2).
 > * After a *ui-web.bin* update the browser may need to be refreshed to load new elements (if any).

 <!-- tab:Gen 2 -->